 curl_multi_perform(3) is asynchronous.
-It will only perform what can be done now and then return back control to your program.
+It will only execute as little as possible and then return back control to your program.
 It is designed to never block.
-You need to keep calling the function until all transfers are completed.

 The best usage of this interface is when you do a select() on all possible file descriptors or sockets to know when to call libcurl again.
 This also makes it easy for you to wait and respond to actions on your own application's sockets/handles.
 You figure out what to select() for by using curl_multi_fdset(3), that fills in a set of fd_set variables for you with the particular file descriptors libcurl uses for the moment.